 SUMMER VOCAL INTENSIVE

-Two jam-packed days of workshops for singers ages 13+
+Four jam-packed days of workshops for singers ages 13+ to young adults

 For the first time ever, young singers in the Kennebecasis Valley have the opportunity to learn from some of the most accomplished vocal and performance practitioners in the Greater Saint John Area.